arcolife/datahack/README.md

 It shows the mortality rates in India, in a certain year (probably it was 2005) ( data obtained from http://data.gov.in/ ) spread across the states, through a heatmap.

-> Found this in my stash recently.
+> This was a quick prototype, developed within really constrained time limits.
+> I don't remember the exact source of the data.

 It was a product of a day-long hackthon (journalists + coders), that took place around Feb'13.
-This repo is a revised version of the same, compatible with Django 1.6. [ Refer: https://bitbucket.org/arcolife/visualizer ]
+This repo is a revised version of the same, compatible with Django 1.6.*

 ***